FlorianHeinrichs/banach_space_llr/README.md

-# Local Linear Regression for Banach Space-Valued Time Series
+# Local Polynomial Regression for Banach Space-Valued Time Series

 This repository contains the code for the methods and experiments presented in the paper titled:

-Title: A Note on Local Linear Regression for Time Series in Banach Spaces
+Title: A Note on Local Polynomial Regression for Time Series in Banach Spaces

 Authors: Florian Heinrichs